meatherly/meatherly.github.com/_posts/2013-08-19-gemsets-are-dead-start-using-bundler.md

 ---
 layout: post
 title: "Gemsets are dead.
-Start using Bundler"
+Start using Bundler."
-supporting_tagline: ""
-description: ""
-category: code
+category: ruby
-tags: [rvm-gemsets, bundler, rvm]
+tags: [rvm-gemsets, bundler, rvm, rails]
 ---
+{% include JB/setup %}

 Over the past year now at my job, we have been using RVM.
 We decided to go with it because we work on multiple projects with different ruby versions and the projects have different gem versions.
 Us being the noobs that we are, gemsets made sense logically to us.
 You don’t want to mix up your gem versions going from project to project right?